jroper/erqx/README.md

 * Can be easily embedded into any Play application via a module include in the routes file.
 * Git backend with directory layout similar to Jekyll, YAML front matter on blog posts, etc.
-* Instant deploy from git hosting provides via commit hooks.
+* Instant deploy from git hosting provided via commit hooks.
 * Supports Markdown and HTML.
 * Markdown blog posts may include code snippets from files external files - this allows embedding code snippets that are compiled and/or tested.
 * Can host multiple blogs.